Dylan Norman John Ehler (Missing Child)

 Little Dylan Ehler is an sweet and energetic child.
 Like many his age, he loves racing around with his toy cars and planes and is a rough-and-tumble boy, always quick to head outside to play whenever possible.
 He likes watching Paw Patrol and reading “The Cat and the Hat’ – their adventures laying the foundation for his own active mind.
 He is a sturdy child, quick to get up again whenever he falls, and always ready to throw himself into things with excitement.

-Elizabeth Street is a short lane of Queen Street that dead ends rather quickly in an undeveloped area – attractive for a child wanting to hide or explore.
+Elizabeth Street is a short lane off Queen Street that dead ends rather quickly in an undeveloped area – attractive for a child wanting to hide or explore.
 Alongside runs Lepper Brook which conjoins with the Salmon River nearby, ultimately flowing into Cobequid Bay downstream.
+The waters in that area can run fast and with significant force, leaving anyone who does fall in a deadly situation.
 There were immediate concerns that Dylan may wander too close to either the Brook or the River, and both areas were searched.

-Then, around 7:20pm (19:20), one of Dylan’s boots were located in the Lepper Brook; then his other boot was discovered approximately an hour later in the brook near where it meets the Salmon River.
+Then, around 7:20pm (19:20), one of Dylan’s boots was located in the Lepper Brook, trapped in the water under a shopping cart.
+Then his other boot was discovered approximately an hour later in the brook near where it meets the Salmon River.
 Police fear that if Dylan fell in, he may be have swept as far as Cobequid Bay making recovery difficult.
 More than sixty people searched the brook using dive teams, thermal-imaging, and underwater tools to complete the search.
 An amber alert requires evidence that foul play may have been involved, so no amber alert was issued in this case.
 By May 8, the search had shifted instead to a recovery operation.